Alberto0235/USB3.2-Hub-4Port/Docs/Bringup_Procedure.md

 ## Step 2 — Power-On (No USB Connection)

 Do not connect USB yet.
-Apply 5V to the VBUS test point and measure:
+Apply a current-limited 5V supply to the VBUS test point and measure:

 - TP3 (5V_VBUS): 5.0V ±5%
 - TP4 (3V3_VDD): 3.3V ±3%